 The first goal of fit is to keep the earbuds or headphones in/on the ear.
 Ideally, your earbuds or headphones will fit comfortably and securely.
 Ears come in many different shapes, so finding the best fit for you may require some trial and error.

-In-ear headphones typically have a stem that wedges into the ear canal while a “fin” or “wing” tucks into the concha part of the outer ear to prevent lateral movement.
+In-ear headphones typically have a stem that wedges into the ear canal, while a “fin” or “wing” tucks into the concha part of the outer ear to prevent lateral movement.
 Most modern earbuds come with silicone tips that form a seal inside your ear canal and prevent the unit from falling out.
-Many pairs of earbuds come with multiple sizes of tips that can be quickly swapped.
+Many pairs of earbuds come with multiple tip sizes that can be quickly swapped.

 Comfort and fit are directly related.
 In short, a properly fitted pair of earbuds or headphones will also be the most comfortable.

-Especially while working out, many people find that silicone-tipped earbuds are more comfortable than hard plastic models.
-While personal preferences will vary from person to person, we’ve found that silicone-tipped earbuds tend to maintain their comfort better than hard plastic during exercise.
+Especially while working out, many people find silicone-tipped earbuds more comfortable than hard-plastic models.
+While personal preferences vary, we’ve found that silicone-tipped earbuds tend to maintain their comfort better than hard plastic earbuds during exercise.

 Headphone Types